jtriley-eth/smart-types/docs/src/ch01-03-philosophy.md

 Efficiency is important in resource constrained environments and efficiency will be improved when we can reasonably do so without disrupting the application programming interface.
-The objective of this library is not efficiency above all else, rather it is an exploration of type theory in an underconstrained compiler and of what is even possible in the Ethereum Virtual Machine.
+The objective of this library is not efficiency above all else, rather it is an exploration of type theory in an under-constrained compiler and of what is even possible in the Ethereum Virtual Machine.